CodeValue/training-genai-workshop-v2/README.md

 **Tasks Accomplished:**
 - Modify the system prompt to add more personality and contextual information.
   - **Guidelines and Grounding:** Provide the AI with guidelines on how to answer questions effectively and adhere strictly to the context.
 For example, ensure that the AI avoids fabricating information and focuses on giving well-reasoned, accurate answers.
-  - **Steps**: Outline the specific steps or instructions that the AI should follow to assist the user.
-For instance, provide conversational direction or detailed explanations based on user queries.
   - **Output Format:** Define the expected format for the output.
 This can include stylistic preferences (e.g., using bullet points or specific wording) or formatting data in a user-friendly manner (e.g., JSON structures for structured responses).

 - Adjust completion settings (max_tokens and temperature) to optimize response quality and relevance.